-Since 2010, our mission has been to keep culture alive by creating high quality laptop and travel bags that feature ethically sourced handmade textiles.
+Since 2010, our mission has been to celebrate culture by creating high quality laptop and travel bags that feature ethically sourced traditional handmade textiles.
 Your purchase sustains the collaboration of hand printing, weaving and embroidery with our partnering artisan villages in Ghana, Guatemala, India, Indonesia and Vietnam.
-Ethnotek is so much more than just a bag!
-It's a celebration of culture, it's a community, it's a global movement!
+Ethnotek is so much more than just a bag, it's a global movement!
 Come join our community and help us back artisan-entrepreneurs by supporting their craft and telling their stories!

 Ethno - tek

 Ethnotek is the fusion of two entities: Ethnology and Technology.